-The family story claims that Vidella's mother, Gladys Mable Hunt was descended from the Narragansett Indians in Canada.
+The family story claims that Vidella's mother, Gladys Mabel Hunt was descended from the Narragansett Indians in Canada.
 Highly unlikely, because Narragansett is in Rhode Island and that has never been in Canada!
 The story is merely a poorly crafted piece of fiction.

 The story teller may have eventually realized that the tribe of the Narragansetts had intermarried with the black slave populations in Rhode Island and looked very African, so they changed the family ancestral tribe to Micmac.
 These Native Americans do indeed reside in northeast Canada, but Gladys is not descended from them either.

 Soon, the story about the Narragansett and Micmac tribes became a passing memory, then the Wampanoag of Massachusetts were rumored to have been Gladys' tribe.
 That story is no more real than any other told by the Whiting women to hide the truth.

-Gladys Mable Hunt was not descended from any Native Americans at all.
+Gladys Mabel Hunt was not descended from any Native Americans at all.
 Gladys was merely the Caucasian product of promiscuous teenage parents, born only four months after their marriage.
 Gladys' parents divorced when she was 18 months old.

 After the divorce, Gladys' 22-year-old mother, Vidella M. Cook, married a 38-year-old bachelor, Seth L. Whiting in 1899.
 This union would prove pivotal in the actual life of Gladys M. Hunt, because Seth was an uncle of George Elisco Whiting, Gladys Hunt's future husband.

 Gladys' mother, Vidella M. Cook was the oldest child born to Viola Elizabeth Cook, when she was just sixteen and unmarried in Harmony, ME.
 Though Frederick Walter Tripp is listed on records as Vidella's father, he was never married to her mother, Viola E. Cook.

 Gladys' mother, Vidella M. (Cook) Whiting, age 23, committed suicide in February 1901 in Wellington, ME, less than two months after the birth of her second child, Seth Odell Whiting in December 1900.